Labour suspends member after ‘completely unacceptable’ comments at London rally

 It means Mr Jones will be unable to sit on the Labour benches at Dartford Borough Council meetings.

-Mr Farage is among several online commentators who have alleged police are dealing with some protesters more harshly than others, known as two-tier policing.
+Mr Farage is among several online commentators who have alleged police and Prime Minister Sir Keir Starmer are dealing with some protesters more harshly than others, known as two-tier policing.

+Sir Keir said on Wednesday convictions and prison sentences for some of the people involved in the disorder were evidence of “the swift action” that authorities are taking, and warned: “If you provoke violent disorder on our streets or online, you will face the full force of the law.”

-Sir Mark Rowley, who leads the Metropolitan Police Service in London, has previously rejected these accusations as “complete nonsense”.
+Sir Mark Rowley, who leads the Met in London, has previously rejected accusations of two-tier policing as “complete nonsense”.

 He said on Wednesday: “We have commentators from either end of the political spectrum who like to throw accusations of bias at the police because we stand in the middle, we operate independently under the law without fear or favour.”